 The wide-ranging repertoire enables flexible programming for venues – large and small concert halls, churches or synagogues – and appropriate occasions.

 With musical-literary events, projects with other ensembles and genre-crossing concerts, the ensemble sets particular accents.
-Outstanding projects were, for example, the participation in the opera production “Weg der Verheißung/The Eternal Road” by Kurt Weill (German debut performance in Chemnitz/New York, 1999/2000) and in the dance performance “Der Dybbuk” by Anna Natt (euroscene Leipzig, 2014/2015), the re-performance of a Leipzig synagogue concert of 1926, together with the chamber choir Josquin des Préz (Leipzig, 2015), the participation in the premiere of the symphony “Ubi caritas” by Henryk Jan Botor during the International Music Festival “Pax et bonum per musicam” (Wroclaw, 2016) and in the interreligious psalm program “Sacred Bridges” of the Ensemble Sarband at the Heinrich Schütz Musikfest (Weissenfels, 2017), as well as the “Klassik Klezmer” fusion with the Ensemble Rozhinkes at the Jewish Week (Leipzig, 2017).
+Outstanding projects were, for example, the participation in the opera production “Weg der Verheißung/The Eternal Road” by Kurt Weill (German debut performance in Chemnitz/New York, 1999/2000) and in the dance performance “Der Dybbuk” by Anna Natt (euroscene Leipzig, 2014/2015), the re-performance of a Leipzig synagogue concert of 1926, together with the chamber choir Josquin des Préz (2015/2018) at St. Thomas’ Church in Leipzig and at the Kurt Weill Festival in Dessau, the participation in the premiere of the symphony “Ubi caritas” by Henryk Jan Botor during the International Music Festival “Pax et bonum per musicam” (Wroclaw, 2016) and in the interreligious psalm program “Sacred Bridges” of the Ensemble Sarband at the Heinrich Schütz Musikfest (Weissenfels, 2017), as well as the “Klassik Klezmer” fusion with the Ensemble Rozhinkes at the Jewish Week (Leipzig, 2017).

 “What was so very special about this Sabbath service for me, was of course the choir of non-Jews from Leipzig who performed the old songs, as I know them from my youth in Germany.”